Python Turtle - Lesson 2

 For loop flowchart

-A bit confusing?
-Let’s try looking at it in a flowchart.
+Feeling a bit confusing?
+Let’s look at it using a flowchart.

-Before we do, we need to learn about two more flowchart symbols:
+Before that, we need to learn two more symbols:

-• Terminators: these represent the beginning and end of your code
+• Terminators: these show the start and end of the program

-• Decisions: these are questions the program need to answer.
-This will result in the flow splitting into multiple branches.
+• Decisions: these are questions the program asks

 Flow Chart Symbols 2

-Now let’s look at the for loop flowchart.
-The symbols within the dotted box are the for loop.
+Now let’s look at the flowchart for the for loop.

 Dotted box